SnapFrames Guide

 Enter the exact interior opening you want for your artwork or photo.
 The frame will be generated to these interior dimensions.
 Generate a frame about 0.2mm larger than your artwork for an easy fit.

-Choose Your Frame Type
+Choose Your Frame Shape

 Picture Frame